project-sunbird/sunbird.org-docs/developer-docs/server-installation/index.md

 ## Introduction

-Sunbird is an open source repository of learning management microservices architected for scale and designed to support diverse teaching and learning solutions.
+Sunbird is an open source repository of learning management microservices designed for scale and to support diverse teaching and learning solutions.
 Sunbird is the open source contribution of the EkStep Foundation and is licensed under the MIT licence.

 Sunbird software is containerized.
 The installation script uses the Kubernetes orchestration engine to run the Sunbird docker images.